Kaiseem/DAR-UNet/README.md

 - Please go to ["./datasets/README.md"](datasets/README.md) for details.

+- The generated multi-style data for segmentation can be directly download here [Baidu_Pan](https://pan.baidu.com/s/1P5XAl_xW3oV42fefVLaMXQ?pwd=7so5)

 ## 2. Environment

 - Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.